klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/sendtx_account_update.md

 | callback | Function | (optional) Optional callback, returns an error object as the first parameter and the result as the second. |

 A transaction object of type `ACCOUNT_UPDATE` has the following structure:
 Note that when you provide the new key, you should provide just one of the below depending on the key type.
-If more than one are given, you will receive a 'duplicated key` error.
+If more than one are given, you will receive a 'duplicated key' error.
 From caver-js v1.2.0, using `key` with `AccountForUpdate` instance is recommended.
 - key
 - legacyKey
 - publicKey